garywei944/eva_init/README.md

 # eva_bin

 ## Overview
-`evinit.sh` is used to initialize many kinds of Ubuntu 18 instance including my personal laptop, WSL, vagrant, or server instances.
-It installs necessary dependencies and applications and sets up configurations according to my preference automatically.
+`evinit.sh` is used to initialize many kinds of Ubuntu 20 instances including my PC(Pure Ubuntu), WSL, vagrant, or server instances(AWS EC3, Vultr.com server, etc).
+It installs necessary dependencies and applications and sets up configurations according to my preference.

 ## Usage
 1. Open Terminal and `cd` into the directory containing `evinit.sh`